jmue2/NFLog_reg/README.md

 # NFLog_reg

-An end-to-end logistic regression model for predicting NFL games built using Python.
+An end-to-end logistic regression model for predicting the outcome of NFL games built using nfl_data_py, pandas, and sklearn.
 This repository contains scripts for extracting and processing play-by-play (PBP) data, building models, and generating predictions for upcoming games.

 ## Overview